 The key approach of tidying up is to organize what to keep.
-To make it work for this household of stuff to get organized for the moving event, I had to become the chief organizer.
+To make it work for this household of stuff to get organized for our moving event, I dubbed myself the chief organizer.

 Over a period of several weeks that followed, I organized our belongings in two distinct categories: what to keep and what to give away.
-In a similar way, Kondo shares the secret of success in tidying up is to discard thoroughly, in one go.
-What worked best according to Tidying Up was to determine among our belongings what to keep.
-Kondo recommends grasping hold of your items to get a sense of what brings you joy, and if you need to, try on, wear again, and see how you feel.
+Kondo suggests discarding thoroughly, in one go.
+What worked best for us was to weigh on what to keep.
+Grasp hold of your items to get a sense of what brings you joy, and if you need to, try on, wear again, and see how you feel.

-At first, it was difficult for my husband to decide among many golf shirts with special logos.
+At first, it was difficult for my husband to decide among two hundred golf shirts with special logos.
 Quite frankly, he had worn only his favorites and many were tucked away and unworn for years.
 He decided to keep his Fourth of July stripes and Christmas greens and reds.
 I had to choose among my favorite shoes, like the high heels little girls try on for fun.
 A couple of my favorite shoes had teeth marks from our dog’s puppy days and were hardly noticeable.
 We asked ourselves each time, Do these things bring us joy?

 Make Giving a Joyous Event

-Two army veteran volunteers from the Faith Farm Ministries in Florida came to pick up many things.
-When one of the volunteers eyed the pull-out sofa bed, he commented, “Wow, this is really nice.”
+One of the volunteers eyed the leather pull-out sofa bed and commented, “Wow, this is really nice.”
 I had an immediate sense of gratitude for the joy this sofa had given me at one time.
-And now it would give someone else joy.
+And now the sofa would give someone else joy.

-Goodwill came to pick up boxes of stuff that we would never be able to use and had accumulated for over 20 years, like kitchen dishes, pots and pans, furniture, and knickknacks.
+Goodwill workers came to pick up boxes of “stuff” that we had accumulated for over 20 years, like kitchen dishes, pots and pans, furniture, and knickknacks.
 Imagine the size of their truckload that caused the Goodwill volunteers to cancel two other pickup stops.
 Many people are given jobs and training at Goodwill because of the money they raise in reselling these things through the thrift stores.

-Neighbors and friends came by and each one selected things that brought them joy.
-I was delighted to see their smiles and expressions of joy in receiving these gifts.
+Neighbors and friends selected things that brought them joy.
+We were delighted to see their smiles and expressions of joy in receiving these gifts.

-Special thanks to Marie Kondo for bringing to life this work of tidying up.
+Special thanks to Marie Kondo for bringing this work of tidying up to life.